1765 – The New Walled Kitchen Garden

 1991 – Lord Gerald and Lady Emma: A House Revived

 In 1991, on a rainy November day, Lord Gerald and Lady Emma arrived at Carlton Towers with their one-month old baby boy, Arthur.
 They set about making Carlton Towers a warm and inviting home once more.
 The walled garden was eventually grassed over, becoming still for the first time in over 200 years.

 2014 – It’s a Pig’s Life

 Back in 2014, the walled garden was used as an enclosure for Carlton Tower’s pigs to graze.
 Carlton has plenty of livestock and many a relaxed hour was spent feeding the Oxford Sandy and Black pigs who lived here happily for a year or two before they were moved to the woods.

 2016 – Planting the Vines

 After months of tireless effort in rain or shine from Lord Gerald, Lady Emma and the team of helpers, in 2016 the first vines were finally planted.
 The Pinot Noir (black grape) came along first and later, in 2017, came the Auxerrois Colmar (white grape).
 Our plan is to blend these together and make a sparkling white wine.
-The skins of the Pinot Noir variety will be removed prior to fermentation, as it is the skin that gives the colour to red and rosé wines.
+The skins of the Pinot Noir variety will be removed prior to fermentation, as it is the

 2018 – Looking to the Future